-The 2025 revision is not a complete revision of the Governing Requirements for Certification Programs (GRs).
+The 2025 revision is not a complete revision of the Governing Requirements for Certification Programs (GRs) but does include important changes and updates including, such as terminology defined in the glossary below.
 The following changes included in this revision are listed below.